 Can I unblock Netflix, Hulu, and HBO with a VPN?

-Besides privacy and security, VPN services offer another useful benefit: unblocking geo-locked sites and services.
+Besides online privacy and security, VPN service providers offer another useful benefit: unblocking geo-locked sites and services.
 Whenever you connect to a VPN, your real IP address is masked by that of the VPN server.
 An IP address is a unique string of numbers and decimals that can be used to identify specific devices and their approximate location.
 So by changing your IP address to the US, for example, you can access content that’s normally restricted to US residents.

 That includes the US catalog of shows on Netflix, Hulu, HBO Go, HBO Now, BBC iPlayer, and Amazon Prime Video.
 Unfortunately, many of these providers have caught onto this tactic and now block VPN connections.
 Only a handful of VPN providers are still able to unblock Netflix and Hulu in particular.
 From the list above, ExpressVPN, NordVPN, PrivateVPN, and CyberGhost will unblock US Netflix and Hulu as of time of writing.
 You may need to contact the VPN provider’s customer support to ask which specific servers to use, as not all of them will circumvent the VPN ban.